bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 ## `list` - doubly linked list (rapid insertion/deletion everywhere, no direct access to elements)

-`list<T>` is efficient at both forward/backward traversal, but cannot access specified index without accessing all on the left/right.
+You cannot access specified index without accessing all on the left/right.
 Therefore you can't do l[3] and neither l.begin()+3; only it++ and it--.

 ```cpp